goabstract/Marketing-for-Engineers/README.md

 * [Boost Social Sharing From Your Content](https://sumo.com/stories/social-sharing-chapter-2).
 Sarah Peterson shared methods, that will help readers to easily share your posts.
 * A useful guide on [Blogger Outreach: How to Get Influencers to Promote Your Content for Free](https://smartblogger.com/blogger-outreach/) by Brian Dean.
 * [I Asked 235 People to Tweet My Article and All I Got Is This Cheerless Case Study](https://ahrefs.com/blog/asking-for-tweets/).
 It's an interesting experiment!
 Joshua Hardwick cold emailed writers who tweeted similar posts and asked for a promotional tweet.
 You can try this too.
-* [Sharing Other Peoples Content and Simultaneously Promoting Your Own](https://searchwilderness.com/sharing-other-peoples-content/) by Paul Shapiro. 😯 Have you ever tried to include your blog in the UTM parameters of somebodies else blog post?
+* [Sharing Other People`s Content and Simultaneously Promoting Your Own](https://searchwilderness.com/sharing-other-peoples-content/) by Paul Shapiro. 😯 Have you ever tried to include your blog in the UTM parameters of somebodies else blog post?
 Paul will teach you this smart hack.
 * [Strategic Guide to Reposting Content on Medium and LinkedIn](https://ryanbattles.com/post/reposting-content) by Ryan Battles.
 Does re-publishing strategy lead to growth or penalties?
 Ryan Battles made informational podcast & article on the topic.
 * [The Simple Way to Get People to Read Your Blog Post on Facebook](http://adamrogersuk.com/blog/post-blog-on-facebook/) by Adam Rogers.
 Nice ideas on optimizing your republished piece of content on Facebook.
 * [How to get featured on large publications with republished content](https://sumo.com/stories/traffic-from-republishing) by Sarah Peterson.